xixixao/malice/malice_language_specification.md

 More on PEG: [https://github.com/PhilippeSigaud/Pegged/wiki/Peg-basics](https://github.com/PhilippeSigaud/Pegged/wiki/Peg-basics "PEG basics") and OMeta: [http://www.tinlizzie.org/ometa-js/#Things_You_Should_Know](http://www.tinlizzie.org/ometa-js/#Things_You_Should_Know "Alex Warth's OMeta") (the parser generator we will use, with some enhancements, in our MAlice compiler).

+When input doesn't match the grammar, a syntactic error is produced and the compilation stops.

 ## Semantics

 Here we present the language constructs of the MAlice programming language.
 Note that MAlice syntax and semantics are strictly case-sensitive.
+If a semantic error occurs, the compilation stops.

 ### Program